We keep the York Drug and Alcohol Service (YDAS) Privacy Notice under review. It was last reviewed and updated in December 2021.

 Retaining personal data

-We will keep your personal information for 7 years after your record has been closed or where there has been no interaction with you in that time.
-We will delete and destroy it securely.
+We'll keep your personal information for 7 years after your record has been closed or where there has been no interaction with you in that time.
+We'll delete and destroy it securely.

 Further processing of personal data